Student Training Manual

 Belts and Promotions

 Kids promotions are on a monthly basis.
-Promotions are based on Attitude, Attendance and the ability of demonstrating the techniques covered during the previous month.
+Promotions are based on Attendance, Attitude and the ability to demonstrate the techniques covered during the month.
 If all the requirements are met the student receives a white stripe for four months, a red stripe the fifth month and is eligible for a Belt Promotion on the sixth month.
 No child under the age of eighteen will be awarded a Black Belt.

 Adult promotions are based on Attitude, Attendance and the ability of demonstrating the techniques covered.
 Promotions are not based on athletic ability, competition success or how many people a student submits.
 When a student has attended at least twenty classes he or she is eligible to test for a stripe promotion.
 A twenty-technique demonstration is required and is typically performed at a seminar with an RMNU Black Belt.